-How to Choose Colored Contacts for Your Skin Tone & Hair Color
+How to Choose the Best Colored Contacts for Your Skin Tone - Updated May 2021

 Contact lenses are popular for many reasons.
 People find them more comfortable compared to eyeglasses.
 They are more fashionable, too.
 Contact lenses, especially the colored ones, can make you look different.
 Colored contacts have varying effects on people, and a great deal of this depends on the pattern features - like opacity, tonality, size and presence or black of a limbal ring.
 Additionally, the wearer's own skin color and hair color can greatly affect how much the contacts stand out (or blend in).

 Tips to Follow

 COLORED CONTACTS FOR FAIR SKIN

 Lucky you!
 If you have fair skin, chances are that any colored contact lens will look great on you.
 Colored contacts in shades of blue and gray will look particularly dazzling, giving you a classy look.
 Fair skin is also a wonderful backdrop for bright eye colors.
 Ones that shine bright, like turquoise, purple and aqua are especially recommended when you want to stand out from the crowd!